VMBlakelock/saute-and-skewers-greekfood/README.md

  - A great brand design.
  - Traditional Greek colours.
  - Powerful food images.
+ - Enlighting and positive text.
- - Enlighting text, in which it is anticipated that the user would feel positive and maybe daydream to travel or be inspired to cook.
+   It is anticipated that the user would feel positive on landing on the site and maybe daydream to travel or be inspired to cook.

-The typography colours and fonts therefore where important to promote traditional greek culture, with a tempting, feel good reaction.
+The typography colours and fonts where important to promote traditional greek culture, with a tempting, feel good reaction.
 With the Greek flag and its symbolic colours of blue and white, the sites aim was to incorporate this into its design.

-Users will see that Sauté & Skewers chose a simplistic design with ample whitespace to provide an instant attraction on site opening.
+Users will see that Sauté & Skewers chose a simplistic design with ample whitespace so to not overpower the user.

- - colour: #0d47a1 blue darken-4 from Materialize CSS
+ - colour: #0d47a1 blue darken-4  - from Materialize CSS
- - colour: rgb(2, 32, 114) from Colorcodehex
+ - colour: rgb(2, 32, 114)  - from Colorcodehex
- - font: Arial from Google Fonts
+ - font: 'Texturina' - from Google Fonts

 <hr>